 Rafael earned a Zentherapy Introductory certificate in 2011 and became a Flowtrition Practitioner in 2018.
 Most importantly, chiropractic assistance for his spondylolisthesis is now down to once or twice a quarter.
 None of this would have been possible without the practice of Iyengar yoga.

 Rafael is especially indebted to these Iyengar teachers:

 , currently Level 4 certified granted to her by B.K.S.
 Iyengar.
-Only 13 such certificates have been granted in the U.S. She began her Iyengar yoga studies in 1971, and has studied annually in Pune, India at the Iyengar Institute since 1983.
+Only 13 such certificates were granted in the U.S. She began her Iyengar yoga studies in 1971, and has studied annually in Pune, India at the Iyengar Institute since 1983.

 Mary Obendorfer and Eddy Marks

 , Senior level certified, have travelled to India more than 15 times.
 Together they worked with Dr. Mary Schatz in Pune, India documenting the therapeutic yoga that Mr Iyengar is so famous for, and produced this short film:

-, is Senior Intermediate I Certified and Director of the Iyengar Yoga Studio of Dallas.
+, is Level 3 certified and Director of the Iyengar Yoga Studio of Dallas.
 Randy, who has inspired me to delve deeper into my practice, travels to Pune often.

 , Level 3 certified, holds the highest certification level in the UK.
 Alaric began his yoga studies in 1983, holds a BA in Philosophy, and maintains a small psychotherapist practice.

-Karen Allgire, Junior Intermediate III, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Iyengar Yoga Regional Conference.
+Karen Allgire, Level 3 certified, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Iyengar Yoga Regional Conference.

 Based on the teachings of yoga master B. K. S. Iyengar, who was listed by Time Magazine as one of the most influential people of the 20th Century, Iyengar yoga is widely practiced worldwide.
 This practice begins with learning the art and science of āsana (yoga postures).

 The method of study is orderly and progressive, and the postures are adjusted to meet physical conditions and the needs of each student.
 Strength, coordination, flexibility and an increased sense of well-being are some of the benefits.

 Through the consistent practice of āsana and prānāyāma (yogic breathing), students of Iyengar yoga are guided towards increased awareness of their physical, emotional, and spiritual lives.